 The gas temperature increases to 1550° Fahrenheit, further ensuring complete destruction of organic material.
 In addition to providing odor free emissions, the incinerator emissions are processed through a state-of-the-art wet electrostatic precipitator (WESP) and gas/air conditioner before passing through a granulated activated carbon (GAC) bed.
 This system ensures The District's emissions are below the new stringent EPA Quad-L emission limits.
 The Mattabassett District is the first incinerator in the United States to meet these new regulations.
 The sterile ash is disposed of at the District's ash disposal landfill located in Berlin.

-Odor ControlOdor control and treatment systems began to be installed in 1991 and were completed in 2014.
-Since the full implementation of all of the odor control systems, the District receives very few odor complaints.
+Odor ControlOdor control and treatment systems were first installed in 1991.
+With the Nitrogen Upgrade Construction Project that was completed in 2015, all the odor control systems were replaced.
+Many of the process tanks and areas that generate odors are covered.
+Since the full implementation of the odor control systems, some of which are state-of-the-art systems, the District now receives very few odor complaints.

 The odor control system consists of two wet chemical scrubbers, a bioway purspring tower, and 6 coconut shell-based granular activated carbon towers.
-These systems are able to scrub the hydrogen sulfide gas that is produced by raw sewage, dewatering operations, and merchant sludge deliveries.
+These systems can scrub the hydrogen sulfide gas and malodorous air that is produced by raw sewage, dewatering operations, and merchant sludge deliveries.